 In addition to its software options, Lightspeed also offers a number of hardware options for both an iPad and desktop setup.
 Lightspeed does not disclose its hardware options or pricing — you have to reach out to a rep who will assess your needs and circumstances to pair you with the best hardware for your business.

-• Marketing tools: Lightspeed offers great marketing features, like tools to segment your shoppers, collect customer reviews, SMS marketing integrations, and tools to send out automated alerts and promotions.
+• Marketing tools: Segment shoppers, collect reviews, send SMS campaigns, and automate alerts and promotions.

-• Ecommerce: Lightspeed’s Standard and Advanced plans include Lightspeed’s in-house ecommerce platform, Lightspeed Online.
-If you prefer another ecommerce builder or have an existing site, you can integrate Lightspeed with a number of major ecommerce platforms.
+• Ecommerce: Standard and Advanced plans include Lightspeed Online, or you can integrate with major ecommerce platforms.

-• Loyalty program: Lightspeed offers a customizable loyalty program that tracks and rewards customers across all your sales channels based on the actions and rewards structures you choose.
+• Loyalty program: Create a fully customizable program that rewards customers across all sales channels.

 Overall Reviewer Score